 The community of Mayo has shared interests and passions.
-Mayo has the highest percentage of volunteers in Australia, which speaks to our shared community spirit.
+Mayo has the highest percentage of volunteers in Australia and I am one .
+It speaks to our shared community spirit.
 Many of us like to attend local country shows or gather to watch the local sporting teams play on the weekend.
+Although we may have a diversity of views we feel quite distinct from metropolitan Adelaide and the other regions of the state.
+We have distinct interests in management of vital water catchments and a string of conservation parks accessed by the metropolitan area.